Morning, Thursday, 10th May 2018

 THIS EVENT IS CPD CERTIFIED

-This timely seminar focuses on priorities for supporting the continued development of UK FinTech, assessing how the policy and regulatory environment can most effectively encourage growth - following the introduction of PSD2 and Open Banking.
+This timely seminar focuses on priorities for supporting the continued development of UK FinTech, assessing how the policy and regulatory environment can most effectively encourage growth, following the publication of the Government’s FinTech Sector Strategy.

-Sessions will discuss the future for the FCA’s innovation strategy - looking at how the regulatory framework might best support the sector’s growth, following concerns around the availability of appropriate guidance and potential barriers to entry for some new market entrants.
+Further sessions will discuss the regulatory framework for FinTech - looking at how the FCA’s Project Innovate might best support the sector’s growth, with concerns around the availability of appropriate guidance and potential barriers to entry for some new market entrants - and comes as the FCA consults on using technology to achieve smarter regulatory reporting.

 Overall, we expect speakers and attendees to be a senior and informed group numbering around 120, including Members of both Houses of Parliament, senior government officials involved in this area of public policy, together with a range of representatives from the financial services sector - such as banks, investment and savings platforms, payment service providers, crowdfunding businesses and insurers - as well as technology and regulatory experts, consumer bodies and national and trade media.